Kathmandu website hack costs customer $2580

 He believes the breaches were happening in real-time because websites do not get to see or save the three-digit CVC code entered during transactions, meaning someone would have to be accessing the information as he was entering it.

-A Kathmandu spokeswoman said the retailer told customers about the breach as soon as it "practically could".
+A Kathmandu spokesman said customers were told about the breach as soon as the retailer "practically could".

 "We were alerted by our bank very recently that they had carried out an investigation following an increase of fraudulent activity and suspected that our website had been potentially compromised.
 We then immediately commenced a forensic investigation which took a few days to find anything at fault," she said.